-What Is The L Gear For In A Car?
-A Simple Guide To Low Gear
+What Is the L Gear for in a Car?
+Low Gear Explained

 I’ll never forget the first time I noticed the “L” on my car’s gear shift.
 I was on a steep hill, nervous about my car rolling backward, when a friend casually said, “Just pop it in L!”
 I did, and it was like magic—my car felt steady and strong.
 That moment sparked my curiosity about what the L gear really does.
 In this article, I’ll explain the L gear in a way anyone can understand, whether you’re a new driver, a car enthusiast, or just curious.
 You’ll learn what it is, when to use it, and some easy tips to make driving smoother.
 Let’s dive in!